-We anticipate that our selling, general, and administrative expenses will decrease overall due to the cost reduction measures included in the corporate restructuring implemented in the fourth quarter of 2021, despite increased selling, general, and administrative expenses to be incurred related to the launch of QINLOCK in Germany and France in 2022.
+We anticipate that our selling, general, and administrative expenses will increase modestly overall due to increased selling, general, and administrative expenses to be incurred related to the continued planned launches of QINLOCK in new jurisdictions in 2023.
 We also anticipate that we will continue to incur accounting, audit, legal, regulatory, compliance, and investor and public relations expenses associated with the business and continued operations as a public company.